zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 to see whether it was already proposed before, and otherwise open an issue.
 We also welcome pull requests (for your issues or even for issues from others).

+In the interest of fostering an open and welcoming environment, we follow and enforce our [Code of Conduct](CODE_OF_CONDUCT.md).

 ### Build

 Build with unit tests and integration tests: